Key takeaways

 Bringing family members

-Your spouse, registered partner, dependent children, and, in some cases, your parents, can accompany you under the same visa scheme.
+Your spouse, registered partner, dependent children, and, in some cases, your parents, can accompany you under the same digital nomad visa in Spain scheme.

 Submit translated and legalised proof of relationship (birth/marriage certificates) and evidence of financial support.